i-MSCP/plugins/incubator/InstantSSH/README.md

 ### Plugin usage

-The developement of this plugin took me a lot of time, specially the Jailbuilder layer which allows to provide jailed shell environements.
+The developement of this plugin took me a lot of time, especially the Jailbuilder layer which allows to build the jailed shell environments.
 Thus, I would ask a small contribution for use of this plugin by doing a donation on my paypal account ( paypal@nuxwin.com ).
 If you don't understand such asks, or if you do not want donate, just don't use this plugin.